srijeetaM/A-DTM/README.md

     * Input the number of tasks to be scheduled
     * Input the details of each tasks such as-
         * Source code of the OpenCL kernel
-        * Details of inputs and output buffers
+        * Details of inputs and output buffers such as data type, size, position in argument list
         * Kernel parameters like work dimension size, global and local worksize

 ![task input details](input2.png?style=centerme)

-+ Taking inputs for the initial schedule of task set
++ Taking details of the initial mapping choices for each instance of tasks

-    * Input the number of tasks to be scheduled
-    * Input the details of each tasks such as-
+    * Device choice such as CPU or GPU
+    * Device frequency
+    * Worst Case Execution Time (WCET) in CPU and GPU
+    * Task period
-        * Source code of the OpenCL kernel
+    * Absolute deadline in the hyper-period
-        * Details of inputs and output buffers
-        * Kernel parameters like work dimension size, global and local worksize
+    * Absolute arrival time in the hyper-period
+    * Hyper-period instance when task is added

 ![task initial schedule details](input3.png?style=centerme)